AllureOfTheStars/Allure/README.md

 emulators.
 The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not. laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere regardless.
+With the vty frontend run in an xterm, CTRL-keypad keys for running seem to work OK, but on rxvt they do not.
+Laptop (uk8o79jl) and Vi keys (hjklyubn, if enabled in config.ui.ini) should work everywhere regardless.
 GTK works fine, too.

 Testing and debugging
 ---------------------

 The `Makefile` contains many sample test commands.
-All that use the screensaver game modes (AI vs. AI) and the simplest stdout frontend are gathered in `make test`.
-Of these, travis runs one of the sets prefixed `test-travis` on each push to the repo.
-Commands with prefix `frontend` run AI vs. AI games with the standard, user-friendly frontend.
+All commands that use the screensaver game modes (AI vs. AI) and the dumb `stdout` frontend are gathered in `make test`.
+Of these, travis runs `test-travis-*` on each push to the repo.
+Test commands with prefix `frontend` start AI vs. AI games with the standard, user-friendly frontend.
-Commands with prefix `peek` set up a game mode where the player peeks into AI moves each time an AI actor dies or autosave kicks in.

 Run `Allure --help` to see a brief description of all debug options.
 Of these, `--sniffIn` and `--sniffOut` are very useful (though verbose and initially cryptic), for monitoring the traffic between clients and the server.
-Some options in the config file may turn out useful too, though they mostly overlap with commandline options (and will be totally merged at some point).
+Some options in the config file may prove useful too, though they mostly overlap with commandline options (and will be totally merged at some point).